stijn-dejongh/lovecraft_public_domain/raw_converts/cb.md

   This much, according to the learned occultist, the Eltdown Shards had said.
 What now made the account so obscurely frightful to Campbell was the minute accuracy with which the alien cube had been described.
-Every detail tallied&mdash;dimensions, consistency, hieroglyphed central disc, hypnotic effects.
-As he thought the matter over and over amidst the darkness of his strange situation, he began to wonder whether his whole experience with the crystal cube&mdash;indeed, its very existence&mdash;were not a nightmare brought on by some freakish subconscious memory of this old bit of extravagant, charlatanic reading.
+Every detail tallied--dimensions, consistency, hieroglyphed central disc, hypnotic effects.
+As he thought the matter over and over amidst the darkness of his strange situation, he began to wonder whether his whole experience with the crystal cube--indeed, its very existence--were not a nightmare brought on by some freakish subconscious memory of this old bit of extravagant, charlatanic reading.
 If so, though, the nightmare must still be in force; since his present apparently bodiless state had nothing of normality in it.